Staff Spotlights

 Program Manager, Kinnect to Family (YCPRT and CCR)

-Bashia joined Kinnect in 2022 as the Statewide Facilitator for the Youth Permanency Roundtables Program (YCPRT).
+Bashia Price joined Kinnect in 2022 as the Statewide Facilitator for the Youth Permanency Roundtables Program (YCPRT).
 She already had a strong foundation in youth development.

 “Working with young people is all I’ve ever done.
 It’s the sweet spot for me and comes naturally,” she said.
 “Working in college access, school systems and summer camps prepared me for this.”